Rakunacity/mutamax/README.md

 ## Description

-Mutate JavaScript library provides convenient methods for common transformations of objects and collections:
+Mutamax JavaScript library provides convenient methods for common transformations of objects and collections:
 adding, removing, renaming objects' properties, and merging.
-The original object or collection is mutated.
+The original object or collection is mutamaxd.
 Only own and enumerable properties of objects will be affected.

 It is especially useful for mass transformations inside collections - arrays of objects.

-Most common use case for mutate library is probably transforming data received from server as oftentimes it cannot be consumed by front-end right away: due to different naming, properties having `null` values instead of `0`, `undefined` instead of empty string, etc. Also mutate can be used for preparing data for POST/PUT requests as, again, often server cannot consume it in the form it exists on front-end.
+Most common use case for mutamax library is probably transforming data received from server as oftentimes it cannot be consumed by front-end right away: due to different naming, properties having `null` values instead of `0`, `undefined` instead of empty string, etc. Also mutamax can be used for preparing data for POST/PUT requests as, again, often server cannot consume it in the form it exists on front-end.

 ## Usage Example

-Without <b>mutate</b> library the example below would contain 2 nested loops with different manual transformations, in case of a collection.
+Without <b>mutamax</b> library the example below would contain 2 nested loops with different manual transformations, in case of a collection.
 ```js
 function fetchData() {